vjames19/eMarket/README.md

 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm
 * [bower](https://github.com/bower/bower)
 * [grunt-cli](http://gruntjs.com/getting-started)
+* Make sure you install bower and grunt-cli globally using `npm install -g bower grunt-cli`.

 ## Quick Install